Buyer note: confirm assumptions before quoting

 Final Thoughts

 Ready to evaluate whether Bohua is the right fit for your aluminum casting needs?
-Let's start the conversation.
+Start with drawings, annual volume, machining scope and inspection requirements so the review can stay evidence-based.

 ---